jlipps/simple-wd-spec/README.md

 }
 ```

 Basically, the remote end validates the `alwaysMatch` set and each set within the `firstMatch` list.
 Then it merges the `alwaysMatch` set with each of the `firstMatch` sets.
-Call each result of this process a "merged capabilties" object.
+Call each result of this process a "merged capabilities" object.
+(Note that the merge will error out with `invalid argument` if any capability in a `firstMatch` is already present in the `alwaysMatch` set.)
 The remote end then tries to match each merged capabilities object one-by-one.
 "Matching" is the process of ensuring that each capability can be unified with the remote end capability.
 For example, if a merged capability is `platformName` with a value of `mac`, but the remote end's `platformName` is `windows`, the set of merged capabilities it belongs to would not match.
 On the other hand, if both were `mac`, we would have a match.
-The process stops with the first match, which is then returned.
+The process stops with the first match, which is then returned in the `New Session` response.

 ### Window Handles